 - “certificate-expired”: This indicates that the certificate has expired.

-- “certificate-not-trusted”: This is a label that covers multiple certificate-related failures.
+- “certificate-not-trusted”: This label covers multiple certificate-related failures.

 - “validation-failure”: This indicates a general failure for a reason not matching a category above.